ZeNyfh/misc-scripts/README.md

 I think this was for saving file space because I had a BUNCH of large png files which I did not want to JPEG-ify due to PNG being required in that case.
 Could be useful for someone.

+### sudo.bat

+- attempts to run a passed in process with UAC/admin priveleges.

+This was made because I wanted to have a more linux-like experience on windows, it was especially nice if I had a normal cmd window open and wanted to run something as admin.
+Quite useful overall, though I haven't used this in ages.

 ## Powershell

 ### changeJava.ps1